About

 Return to top

-The most probably reasons for this are:
+The most likely reasons for this are:

 Return to top

-A. 5.3 What is slave skipping?
+A. 5.3 What is client skipping?

 - Is manually set by checking its skip checkbox.